 The Orange-bellied Parrot (Neophema chrysogaster) is a critically endangered species and one of twenty priority bird species under the Australian Government’s Threatened Species Strategy.
 Wild populations have been reduced to a single population that only breeds in one site in southwest Tasmania, migrating annually along the Tasmanian west coast between Tasmanian and coastal Victoria and south-eastern South Australia.

-The Tasmanian Department of Primary Industry, Parks, Water and Environment (DPIPWE) and the Australian National University (ANU)
+The Department of Natural Resources and Environment Tasmania and the Australian National University (ANU)

 The Australian Government’s Regional Land Partnerships Program

 Project 1: Priority investigations to support OBP recovery

 Orange-bellied Parrots are at risk of extinction from a range of factors, including their small population size, limited breeding range, migratory behaviours and habitat degradation.
 NRM South is supporting ANU and NRE Tasmania in their efforts to identify new captively bred birds release sites, enhance the provision of food resources through fire management, and evaluate how different threats and management interventions may affect their extinction risk.
 The results of this analysis will be used to inform how best to manage this species into the future.

 • An Orange-bellied Parrot Population Viability Analysis (a tool that helps forecast future population trends based on different scenarios);

 • An assessment of a second captively bred release site in the hope this will result in the establishment of a second Orange-bellied Parrot breeding population in southwest Tasmania; and

 • Planned burns to improve the abundance and availability of food plants for Orange-bellied Parrots in southwest Tasmania.